 It is also important to watch what you put down your drains; sanitary products are one of the worst items for toilets while hair can be seriously detrimental to your sink drains.

 If you aren’t sure what’s causing your blocked drain and to no avail, you’ve tried everything and it’s still clogged, it’s best to call professional plumber services to come to the rescue.
-There have been times when we were able to unclog a blocked drain and other times we weren’t that fortunate.
-Either way, it’s always worth trying to clear it yourself at first – who knows?
+There have been times when we were able to unclog a blocked drain, and other times we weren’t that fortunate.
+Either way, it’s always worth trying to clear it yourself first – who knows?
 You might get lucky!